The Startling Connection between Medical Malpractice and Cerebral Palsy

 Children living with cerebral palsy—also called ‘CP’ in the medical community—deal with symptoms that have profound effects on their balance and movement.
 Depending on the type a child is diagnosed with, cerebral palsy is often characterized by muscle stiffness, uncontrollable movements in the legs and arms, or difficulty controlling facial muscles.
 Cerebral palsy can also cause a patient to have problems with their posture and coordination.

 The abnormal brain development that leads to cerebral palsy is typically caused by some factor that prevented the patient from receiving sufficient oxygen supply to their brain.
 In some cases, this incident happens while in utero due to complications during the mother’s pregnancy.
 Other times, the lack of oxygen occurs when the patient was an infant.
-According to the website of The Driscoll Firm, cerebral palsy can also be caused by medical malpractice—particularly due to some form of negligence or error during birth and pregnancy.
+Cerebral palsy can also be caused by medical malpractice—particularly due to some form of negligence or error during birth and pregnancy.

 - Failure to diagnose and treat infections during a mother’s pregnancy